Sacred to the Memory of the Men of Harford County

 Erected by Gov. William Paca Chapter - DAR.

 Location.
 39° 32.248′ N, 76° 21.025′ W. Marker is in Bel Air, Maryland, in Harford County.
-Marker is on Main Street 0.1 miles north of Pennsylvania Avenue, on the right when traveling north.
-Touch for map.
+Memorial is on Main Street 0.1 miles north of Pennsylvania Touch for map.
 Marker is in this post office area: Bel Air MD 21014, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 8 other markers are within walking distance of this marker.
 Historic Bel Air (about 700 feet away, measured in a direct line); Bel Air (about 800 feet away); In Grateful Recognition (approx. 0.2 miles away); a different marker also named Bel Air (approx. 0.2 miles away); Built 1898 Liriodendron (approx. 0.2 miles away); a different marker also named Historic Bel Air (approx. 0.2 miles away); "The Door" (approx. 0.3 miles away); The Hays House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Bel Air.

 Also see . . .
 Lt.
 General Milton A. Reckord.
 (Submitted on September 22, 2007, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on October 13, 2016.
-This page originally submitted on September 22, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,572 times since then and 42 times this year.
+It was originally submitted on September 22, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,627 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on September 22, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.